Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Sparse MAP Estimators

 \subsection{Super-Resolution Image Recovery}

-Griding of weak lensing data is advantageous in that it can provide a good understanding of the noise properties \emdash a necessary feature for principled uncertainty quantification.
+Gridding of weak lensing data is advantageous in that it can provide a good understanding of the noise properties \emdash a necessary feature for principled uncertainty quantification.
 However, an inherent drawback of projecting data into a grid is the possibility of creating an incomplete space due to low sampling density -- often referred to as masking.
 Decomposition of spin signals on bounded manifolds is inherently degenerate \citep{bunn2003}; specifically the orthogonality of eigenfunctions is locally lost at the manifold boundaries, leading to signal leakage between Fourier (or on the sphere, harmonic) modes.

-One approach to mitigate this problem is to avoid the necessity of griding by substituting a \textit{non-uniform discrete Fourier transform} (NFFT) into the RHS of equation (\ref{eq:measurement_operator}) as presented by \citet{[6]}.
+One approach to mitigate this problem is to avoid the necessity of gridding by substituting a \textit{non-uniform discrete Fourier transform} (NFFT) into the RHS of equation (\ref{eq:measurement_operator}) as presented by \citet{[6]}.
 A downside of this NFFT approach is that the noise is more difficult to handle, leading to complications when considering uncertainty quantification.
 Another approach is to perform super-resolution image recovery, which we present in the context of our algorithm.

-Suppose the dimension of our gridded measurement space is $M$ \emdash as before \emdash and the desired dimension of our solution space is $N^{\prime}$ where $N^{\prime} \geq N$.
-In this setting our shear measurements $\gamma \in \mathbb{C}^{M}$ and recovered convergence $\kappa \in \mathbb{C}^{N^{\prime}}$.
+Suppose the dimension of our gridded measurement space is $M$, as before, and the desired dimension of our solution space is $N^{\prime}$, where $N^{\prime} \geq N$.
+In this setting we have shear measurements $\gamma \in \mathbb{C}^{M}$ and recovered convergence $\kappa \in \mathbb{C}^{N^{\prime}}$.
 Let us now define a \textit{super-resolution} (subscript SR) measurement operator to be,